 About

-We are a family of four, including two parents, Sean and Emily, as well as two children, Eva and Andrew.
-Emily has a master’s degree in social work, has worked in mental health counseling and research, and for the past 20 years has focused on career services and higher education.
-Sean has a bachelor’s degree in industrial engineering and has spent his career in finance and technology.
-Eva is in high school and enjoys dancing and community service.
-Andrew is also in high school and spends his free time playing soccer and running.
+We are a family of four: parents Sean and Emily, and our two children, Eva and Andrew.
+Emily holds a master’s degree in social work and has a background in mental health counseling, research, and over 20 years of experience in career services and higher education.
+Sean has a bachelor’s degree in industrial engineering and has built his career in finance and technology.
+Eva is a college student studying consumer studies and business, while Andrew, a high school student, enjoys soccer and running in his free time.

-Our family created Promising Pathways Scholarships to help make a difference in the areas of poverty, inequality, disabilities, and children and families by helping students to complete their degrees and thereby create a better life for themselves and their loved ones.
+Our family founded Promising Pathways to make a meaningful impact on issues related to poverty, inequality, disabilities, and the well-being of children and families.
+By helping students stay in school and complete their degrees, we aim to empower them to build brighter futures for themselves and their loved ones.

-Our scholarships are hosted on Bold.org’s platform, which manages outreach, applications, and distributing funds to the winners’ schools.
-If you or anyone you know is looking for post-secondary scholarships, be sure to check them out!
-They offer a wide variety of awards, including for certain groups, majors, backgrounds, and so on.
+Two of our scholarships are hosted on Bold.org, which handles outreach, applications, and fund distribution to winners’ schools.
+If you or someone you know is looking for post-secondary scholarships, be sure to explore Bold's opportunities—they offer a wide range of awards tailored to different backgrounds, majors, and circumstances.
+Additionally, the UNSB Scholarship is managed through the Kellermann Foundation.

 The Research